openebs/openebs/k8s/jiva/README.md

 **Note:**

 Snapshot cleanup involves disconnecting the application from the storage.
 Ensure application is not being used and the connectivity to the Kubernetes Clusters is active while performing the snapshot cleanup process.
+To ensure that application is not connected to the storage, it is recommended to scale down the application.

 Delete the auto-generated internal snapshots using the following command.

 ```